ryanrosello-og/playwright-redactor/README.md

 # playwright-redactor
+🤐
 **[ALl of the badges here]**

-This is a tool that can be used to redact sensitive information from the Playwright trace files.
-It can be used to redact sensitive information from the trace files before storing and sharing them with strangers.
+This is a tool that can be used to redact sensitive information from your Playwright trace files.

 **[Insert without/with redaction screenshot here]**